The Complete Guide To Different Types of Shampoos

 This is your standard, go-to wash.
 Everyday shampoos are formulated to gently cleanse the scalp and hair of daily dirt and oil without being too harsh or too mild.

-They’re suitable for most hair types used on a regular basis and are generally the most balanced option on the shelf.
+They’re suitable for most hair types and are generally the most balanced option on the shelf.

 Best for: Normal hair with no specific concerns, used 2–4 times per week.